Juliusz Słowacki Theatre

 Juliusz Słowacki Theatre (Teatr im.
-Juliusza Słowackiego w Krakowie) is a 19th-century Eclectic theatre-opera house in the heart of Kraków, Poland, and a UNESCO World Heritage Site.
+Juliusza Słowackiego w Krakowie) is a 19th-century Eclectic-style theatre and opera house located in the Old Town of Kraków, Poland, and a UNESCO World Heritage Site.
 Erected in 1893, it was modeled after some of the best European Baroque and Eclectic theatres such as the Palais Garnier in Paris.
 The theatre was named after Polish poet Juliusz Słowacki in 1909 and in 1978 was inscribed alongside the Historic Centre of Kraków into the World Heritage Register.

 History

 Designed by Jan Zawiejski, the theatre was erected on Holy Spirit Square (Plac Św.
 Ducha) in place of the former 14th century church and monastery of religious order 'Duchacy' or Order of the Holy Ghost (hence the name of the square).
 The church had been converted into a residential building due to secularization of the Polish male branch of the cloister in 1783.
 The city council of Kraków decided to demolish it in 1886 in order to make room for a new theatre.
 The church was dismantled in May 1892 – an event which caused much controversy, notably the emotive declaration of Polish painter Jan Matejko, that he would never exhibit his paintings in Kraków again.

 The new theatre opened on 21 October 1893.
 It was an exquisite example of the Polish Eclectic architecture, the first building in Kraków designed for and equipped with electric light.
 Initially it was called Municipal Theatre (Teatr Miejski).
 Only in 1909 did it receive the name of Juliusz Słowacki, a Polish poet and playwright of Romanticism.

 Inauguration took place with a program consisting of excerpts from Aleksander Fredro's Zemsta, Juliusz Słowacki's Balladyna and Adam Mickiewicz's Konfederaci Barscy.
 The theatre staged its first full-length production, Fredro's Śluby Panieńskie, four days later.

 During Nazi Germany occupation of Poland, the theatre was run by a German troupe.
 The last Polish play for the next 6 years was produced in Autumn 1939.
 The theatre reopened for Polish audience in February 1945.

 Since 27 March 1976, the theatre is accompanied by the Small Stage housed in the former electric plant (designed in 1890s, to provide the theatre with its own electricity).
 In 2000 a third stage was added, the summertime Next to the Pump Stage.
 A fourth one (Stage in the Gate) opened on 7 November 2003.